chonieny/Hate_Crime_Factors_project/README.md

     - Packages: tidyverse, arsenal, corrplot, boot

 ### Exploratory Data Analysis
-* The distribution of each feature was checked.<br/>
+* The distribution of each feature was checked<br/>
-  Log transformation was done on the skewed features, which made their distributions more normal.<br/>
+  Log transformation was done on the skewed features, which made their distributions more normal<br/>
 * Using the 1.5 IQR rule, states that might contain outlier outcome values were identified<br/>
-  &#8594; the states were Oregon and District of Columbia<br/> &#8594; an extreme outlier value was dropped
+  &#8594; they were Oregon and District of Columbia<br/> &#8594; an extreme outlier value was dropped
 * Correlations between features were checked as well
 <img src = "visualization1.png" width = "70%">